creedtechteam/Enerlink/README.md

 # EnerLink

-> Decentralized Smart ISP Switching + Unified Payment Gateway
+**Decentralized Smart ISP Switching + Unified Payment Gateway**
-> Built on Solana.
+*Built on Solana.
 Designed for Africa.
-Powered by Web3.
+Powered by Web3.*
 ---

 ##  Overview

-EnerLink is a decentralized, smart-switching internet service layer that automatically connects users to the best-performing ISP (MTN or Airtel) based on real-time signal strength — without SIM swaps.
+EnerLink is a decentralized, smart-switching internet service layer that automatically connects users to the best-performing ISP (MTN or Airtel) based on real-time signal strength — with **no need for physical SIM swaps**.

-With one blockchain-based payment, users unlock seamless access to multiple ISPs through an intelligent, censorship-resistant platform hosted on IPFS and accessed via ENS.
+With a single blockchain-based payment, users unlock seamless access to multiple ISPs through a censorship-resistant platform hosted on IPFS and accessed via ENS.

 ---